Diogo-Esteves/Diogo-Esteves/README.md

 <h1>Hello everyone  <a target="_blank"><img src="./assets/hi.gif" width="29px"></a></h1>

-### I'm Diogo Esteves, graduate in Mechanical and Computer Engineering
+### I'm Diogo Esteves, Degree in Mechanical and Computer Engineering

 ## Developer 👨‍💻

-  :hourglass_flowing_sand: WIP: raspberry pie cluster using k3s, REST APIs in different programming languages (one idea, many implementations), temperature reader (Arduino), writing about interesting things/ taking notes ...
+  :hourglass_flowing_sand: WIP: raspberry pie cluster using k3s, REST APIs in different programming languages (one idea, many implementations), writing about interesting things/ taking notes ...

-  :information_source: Programming languages: studying CPython internals, **Go**, **Rust**, **C++**, and C.
+  :information_source: Programming languages: studying CPython internals, **Go**, **Rust**, **C++**, C and now Haskell.

-  :computer:  I'm willing to collaborate on solving problems, creating, researching and delivering new products/projects.
+  :computer:  I am willing to be involved in problem solving, creation, research and delivery of new products/projects.

-  :telescope: I’m looking to help improve code quality, learn new things, grow as a developer, and drink some great coffee :coffee:.
+  :telescope: I am interested in helping improve code quality, learning new stuff, growing as a developer, and drinking great coffee. :coffee:.

   :speech_balloon: Ask me about anything, we can find the answer together.

-  :mailbox: How to reach me -> [Linkedin](https://www.linkedin.com/in/diogo-esteves-a4b420b7/?locale=en_US)
+  :mailbox: How to reach me -> [Linkedin](https://www.linkedin.com/in/diogoesteves42/?locale=en_US)

   :bulb: Fun fact: studied German and French language, but most of the time I only use it for movies :joy:.